 - Strawberry Rhubarb Crumble

-- 8 average-sized peaches, peeled, cored and sliced
+- 8 (about 2 pounds) fresh peaches, peeled, cored, and sliced

 - 1 cup all-purpose flour

 - Preheat oven to 350˚F. Lightly grease a 2-quart baking dish with butter and set aside.